googleforgames/agones/site/content/en/docs/Getting Started/edit-first-gameserver-go.md

 ```

 ### If using GKE, deploy Server to GKE
-Apply the latest settings to kubernetes container.
+Apply the latest settings to the Kubernetes container.

 ```bash
 >> gcloud config set container/cluster [CLUSTER_NAME]